cbw1243/ChinaTRQ/README.md

 # General information

-This folder contains R codes for replicating the key results in the paper **“Tariff Quota Administration in China's Grain Markets: An Empirical Assessment”** by B. Chen, N. Villoria, and X. Tian published at **Agricultural Economics**.
+This folder contains R codes for replicating the main results of the paper titled **“Tariff Quota Administration in China's Grain Markets: An Empirical Assessment”** by B. Chen, N. Villoria, and X. Tian.
+The paper is to be published at * *Agricultural Economics* *.

 # Instructions
-For replicating the paper, go to the “Codes” folder and then simply run the R codes in the “do.r” file.
+For replicating the paper, the most efficient way is to download all the files at once and then run the codes.
+Specifically, you can follow the steps below to do the replications:

+Step 1.
+Click on the green button "Clone or download", and then select "Download ZIP";

+Step 2.
+Unzip the downloaded zipped file;

+Step 3.
+Go to the “Codes” folder and then open the “do.r” file using the R software.
+If you do not have one, you need to install R (with R studio for better experience) into your computer.

+Step 4.
+Simply run all the codes in the "do.r" file.
 Some figures will be automatically generated under the “Codes.r” folder.
-The regression results will also appear in R, though they are not saved as unique files.
+The regression results will also appear in the R console, though they are not saved as unique files.

-Please be noted that you shall ensure that the working directory of R is the place where you save the R codes.
+# Contact
 Please contact Bowen Chen (Email: bwchen0719@gmail.com) if you have questions.

+# Further Information
+We also create a website that displays the domestic and international prices (at the border) of grain commodities in China.
+Please click [here](https://bwchen.shinyapps.io/ChinaGrainPrice/) to access the website.